 The upper oxide horizon was mined to its base via the North Pit and South Pit.
 Some 22.5 koz of gold was recovered from August 2000 to September 2002 by heap leaching.
-Mining ceased in September 2002, but the reason for this is uncertain.
-It is however assumed that they were targeting the oxides only.
-The operation is currently on care and maintenance.

-ITEM 6 - GEOLOGICAL SETTING, MINERALISATION AND DEPOSIT
+ITEM 7 - GEOLOGICAL SETTING AND MINERALISATION

-Item 6 (a) - REGIONAL GEOLOGY
+Item 7 (a) - REGIONAL GEOLOGY

-The Maligreen gold deposit occurs in a northeast-trending section of greenstone near the convergence (triple junction) of the Midlands, Bubi and Silobela greenstone belts.
+The Maligreen gold deposit occurs in a northeast-trending section of greenstone near the convergence (triple junction) of the Midlands, Bubi and Silobela greenstone belts (Figure 15).
 The Shangani granite-gneiss terrain occurs to the southeast of the Project.